Frequently Asked Questions

 Spinach.ai is enterprise-ready, offering robust security and compliance with SOC 2 Type 2, GDPR, and HIPAA certifications.
 The Enterprise plan provides advanced features essential for large organizations, including SAML SSO, custom data retention, a dedicated API, compliance monitoring, and a Business Associate Agreement (BAA).

-Master your agile ceremonies with this comprehensive guide: explore the four ceremonies, read why each is important, and learn how to streamline and automate them with AI.
+Updated June 2026.
+Master your agile ceremonies with this guide: explore the four ceremonies, read why each is important, and learn how to automate them with AI.

 Avatar of Maintouch Maintouch

-No doubt you’re familiar with the agile framework – it revolutionized (and now dominates) the way we deliver software for the past 20 plus years.
-At its heart, Agile engineering is about embracing change, prioritizing customer satisfaction, and fostering a culture of continuous learning and improvement.
+No doubt you’re familiar with the agile framework; it revolutionized (and now dominates) the way we deliver software for the past 20 plus years.
+At its heart, Agile engineering is about welcoming change, putting customer satisfaction first, and building a culture of continuous learning and improvement.

 At the center of this approach are the Agile “ceremonies” or meeting types: sprint planning, daily standup, sprint review, and retrospective.
-These practices are the beating drum of any agile project, each with its distinct objectives and outcomes that promote transparency, facilitate collaboration, and keep the team aligned and focused on the ultimate goal – delivering value.
+These practices are the beating drum of any agile project, each with its distinct objectives and outcomes that promote transparency, drive collaboration, and keep the team aligned and focused on the ultimate goal: delivering value.

 But, for anyone who has actually lived this, labeling yourself “Agile” and implementing Agile ceremonies isn’t enough.
 These ceremonies pose their own set of challenges, particularly for those in leadership roles like Senior Engineers, Tech Leads, or Product Managers.
-It takes work to facilitate and get great outcomes.
+It takes work to run these meetings well and get great outcomes.

-In this Essential Guide to Agile Ceremonies, we’ll dive into each ceremony in detail, confront the challenges, and share tips and tricks to navigate them like a pro.
+In this guide to Agile Ceremonies, we’ll look at each ceremony in detail, confront the challenges, and share tips and tricks to handle them like a pro.
 Plus, we’ll share ways AI can assist you throughout.

 What is an Agile ceremony?